VladimirYushkevich/football-manager/README.md

 All scripts to build and run application are located in *documentation* folder:
 * Run `package.bat` first.
 In the case of success build the executable `football-manager.jar` will be in *delivery* folder.
 If *delivery* is not exists just create it.
 * Run `run.bat`.
 Just to start a game.
 * XML files are in *data* folder.
-Please note that the execution units all test resets any previously stored data.
+Please note that the execution units tests resets any previously stored data.
 * Application has been tested in Windows CL so far.